modrobert/SecureChatAnywhere/README.md

 #### Middle pane buttons:

-<<- Encrypt - Encrypts the current plaintext with the selected key.
+<<- Encrypt - Encrypts the current plaintext with the selected key and copies
+the output to clipboard.
-Decrypt ->> - Decrypts the current ciphertext with the selected key.
+Decrypt ->> - Decrypts the current ciphertext with the selected key and copies the output to clipboard.
 <<- Clear - Clears the left pane with plaintext.
 Clear ->> - Clears the right pane with ciphertext.
 |"Key selector"| - When clicked or held, this button lets you select the